 Joint surgery for cruciate ligament rupture by tibial plateal levelling osteotomy TPLO; and medial patellar luxation correction is also performed.

-Fractures can be repaired at Greenmount by a variety of methods depending on the fracture type– these include applying a plate and screws across the fracture site, a steel pin down the middle of the bone from one end to the other, and also external fixators which are like a scaffold structure which support the bone from the outside.
+Fractures can be repaired by a variety of methods depending on the fracture type– these include applying a plate and screws across the fracture site, a steel pin down the middle of the bone from one end to the other, and also external fixators which are like a scaffold structure which support the bone from the outside.
 In severe cases we can use a combination of 1 or more techniques to make a stronger repair

 Specialist orthopaedic surgery